yphil-dev/petrolette/README.md

 ## NWS is a personal track-free online RSS news reader

-NWS is a php CMS to manage various XML (RSS, aTom, etc) news feeds and present them in a nice, ergonomic fashion.
-I made it to replace the online news services that I use up until around 2007, when they became bloated and crippled with spyware.
-It's really a [barebones](https://bitbucket.org/xaccrocheur/nws/raw/master/screenshot.png) system, but I've been using it for ~~weeks~~ years now, and it basically does what I want.
+NWS is a simple webb app to view and manage various XML (RSS, aTom, etc) news feeds and present them in a nice, ergonomic fashion.
+I made it to replace the online news services that I use up until around 2007, when they became bloated and **crippled with spyware**.
+It's really a barebones, simple and light system, and I've been using it for ~~weeks~~ years now, and it basically does what I want.

 ![NWS screenshot](https://bitbucket.org/yassinphilip/nws/raw/master/screenshot.png)